 Emancipatory research should be totally accessible to all, even though that can be difficult to achieve when universities demand styles of writing that are inaccessible to most.
 I find it particularly hard to write in clear, plain English (mostly because my brain doesn’t like making sense), but that’s no excuse for not trying.
 So I’m going to try to write updates in accessible language more often.
 Let me know if I start drifting into academic-speak and making no sense.

-In my research, I’m looking at the experiences of disabled Christians.
-I’m also looking at the way Christians and churches respond to disabled people, and to the issue of disability.
-This is going to involve finding out where Christians get their ideas on disability.
-I plan to start by listening to disabled church-goers about what church is like for them.
-This will involve listening to people about their experiences of being included in a church, as well as their experiences of exclusion.
+I’m looking at the way Christians and churches respond to disabled people, and to the issue of disability.
+This involves finding out where Christians get their ideas on disability.
+I have been listening to disabled church-goers about what church is like for them: their experiences of being included in churches, as well as their experiences of exclusion.
 Exclusion could means lots of things.
 It could be about physical access difficulties, attitudes that people find unhelpful, or discrimination because of disability.
 I have also been listening to church leaders and observing church services.

-For me, the most important thing about my research is that I want it to be an emancipatory study.
-Emancipatory disability research is a way of doing research, designed by academics and activists in disability studies, which tries to make sure that disabled people have control of research.
+For me, the most important thing about my research is that I want it to be a study that is as emancipatory as possible.
+Emancipatory disability research is a way of doing research, designed by disability studies academics and disability justice activists, which tries to make sure that disabled people have control of research.
 In the past (and often still today), academic research on disability was done by people who know nothing about what it’s like to be disabled.
 Disability studies has tried to change that by making sure that, in research studies, disabled people are treated as the experts on disability, whereas the researcher is only an expert on research.
 (This gets more complicated when you’re a disabled researcher yourself, as I am, but that’s another story!)
 This approach to research has proved extremely difficult to do, in practice, but that doesn’t mean we should stop trying.
-I’m planning to look for disabled people who will be co-researchers on the project, forming a group that will tell me if I’m asking the right questions and doing the right things, when it comes to disability and churches.
-I’m currently applying for money to cover costs (like travel and access needs) for this group, at the very least, or maybe even do more than that.
-Of course, there’s unlikely to be much (if any) money available, so I might end up funding these costs myself.
+I’m working with a group of disabled Christians who are holding me to account over my work, telling me if I’m asking the right questions and researching the right areas.
+I’m continually applying for funding to pay everyone involved in the research, as disabled people are far too often asked to give something for nothing.
+Of course, there’s little funding available, so I have sometimes ended up covering these costs myself.
 I’m determined to find a way to make this research accountable to disabled people, though, even if that turns out to be an expensive commitment.